Selena Gomez & the Scene: 2009–2010: Kiss & Tell and A Year Without Rain

-Following the success of Kiss & Tell, work on the band's second studio album began in 2010.
-The finished product, A Year Without Rain, was released on September 17, 2010.
+Work on the band's second studio album began in 2010.
+A Year Without Rain, was released on September 17, 2010.
 The album continues the dance-pop/electropop style of the group's hit single "Naturally".
 "I think we wanted to do something a little fun.
-We wanted to do a techno vibe, " said lead singer Selena Gomez.
-Gomez said in an interview with Z100 New York that it would feature some songs that did not make it onto the first album and that the rest of the band would be much more included on it.
-In an interview with MTV, Gomez said, "I'm really proud of this record, it's very different, and kind of shows [our] growth a little bit in music...
-I think if anything the lyrics are more powerful, in a way."
-The record was dedicated to her fans to thank them for their support.
-It debuted on the US Billboard 200 at number 4 with sales of a little over 66,000, barely selling more than Kiss & Tell.
-Much like the band's previous album, A Year Without Rain was certified Gold by the RIAA for sales exceeding 500,000 copies in the US.
+We wanted to do a techno vibe," said Gomez.
+It debuted on the US Billboard 200 at number 4 with sales of a little over 66,000.
+A Year Without Rain was certified Gold by the RIAA for sales exceeding 500,000 copies in the US.
 The album received a mixed to positive reviews where some noticed that Gomez's vocals contain the Auto-Tune effect.
-The record's two singles both receiving moderate success.
-The record's first single, "Round & Round", premiered on June 18, 2010.
+The record's two singles achieved moderate success.
+The lead single, "Round & Round", premiered on June 18, 2010.
 The accompanying music video, which was filmed in Budapest, premiered two days later.
-The single was released on June 22, 2010.
-The song has been certified Gold in the United States by the Recording Industry Association of America for shipments of 500,000 copies.
+It has been certified Gold in the United States.
 It debuted at number 24 on the Billboard Hot 100, and 76 on the Canadian Hot 100.
 It also debuted at number 15 on the Billboard Hot Digital Songs chart and at number 47 in the UK.
 The album's second single and title track "A Year Without Rain" was released on September 7, 2010.
-The music video premiered on September 3, 2010, after the world premiere of Camp Rock 2: The Final Jam.
-The Spanish version of "A Year Without Rain" ("Un Año Sin Lluvia") was released three months after the English version.
-On July 13, Selena Gomez & the Scene's song "Live Like There's No Tomorrow" was released as a single from the movie Ramona and Beezus.
-The song is also a track on A Year Without Rain.
-Despite the success of the film, the song failed to chart on any major charts worldwide.
-As of 2012, the album has sold an estimated 609,000 copies in the United States, according to Billboard.
+The music video premiered on September 3, after the world premiere of Camp Rock 2: The Final Jam.
+The Spanish version of the song, titled "Un Año Sin Lluvia", was released three months after the English version.
+On July 13, one of the album's tracks "Live Like There's No Tomorrow" was released as a single from the movie Ramona and Beezus, starring Gomez.
+The song failed to chart on any major charts worldwide.
+As of 2012, the album has sold an estimated 609,000 copies in the United States.